Mpox

 Infections after vaccination are possible.
 No vaccine, including those for COVID and flu, are 100% effective at preventing illness.
 Getting vaccinated is important because it:

-Here’s more information that CDC is frequently updating as of August 2023.
+Here’s more information that CDC is updating as of September 2024.

 Some other infections–like syphilis, herpes, and HIV–may also cause a rash.
 When you get tested for mpox, your healthcare provide may also test you for STIs.
 If you’re sexually active, get tested every 3 to 6 months for STIs and anytime you have symptoms of an infection, like discharge, urinary pain, fever, and more.